M. Chinnaswamy Stadium: History

 Floodlights were first installed at this stadium for the 1996 Wills World Cup.
 The first match played here under lights was the quarter-final clash between arch-rivals India and Pakistan on 9 March 1996 in which India defeated Pakistan by 39 runs.
-In 2007, 3rd Test Match between India Vs Pakistan, Sourav Ganguly and Yuvraj Singh lead a 300 run partnership fightback from 61/4 breaking several records.
-India's 365/5 at stumps was the highest first day score in India.
+In 2007, in the 3rd Test Match between India and Pakistan, Sourav Ganguly and Yuvraj Singh led a 300 run partnership fightback from 61/4, breaking several records.
+India's 365/5 at stumps was the highest first-day score in India.
 The 300 run partnership was the highest partnership at the stadium and the highest left-hander batsmen partnership.
 Sourav Ganguly's 239 is the highest left-hander score.

-After the BCCI chose Bangalore as the centre for the National Cricket Academy in 2000, many budding cricketers have passed out of the academy housed on this ground.
-This stadium also served as venue for the 1996 Miss World pageant.
-The KSCA planned to increase the seating capacity to 70,000, as well as considered constructing a newer cricket stadium with seating capacity of 70,000–80,000.
-However, none of those plans have materialised as of now.
+Since the BCCI chose Bangalore as the centre for the National Cricket Academy in 2000, many budding cricketers have passed out of the academy housed on this ground.
 Chinnaswamy Stadium is also the home ground of the Bangalore franchise team, the Royal Challengers Bangalore.
-The stadium was given a facelift for the first season of the IPL.
 It was painted in red and yellow, the team colours of the Royal Challengers and also the colours of the Karnataka flag (cultural flag).
-The crowds are electric during every season of the IPL and come out to support their home team in large numbers.

-Crowd
+This stadium also served as the venue for the 1996 Miss World pageant, when it was first held in India.

+Following a crowd crush on 4 June 2025 which resulted in 11 fatalities, the stadium was deemed unfit to organise large gatherings and hence was withdrawn from list of IPL stadiums for 2026.
+In August 2025, ICC announced that the DY Patil Stadium in Navi Mumbai replaced Bengaluru for the ICC Women's World Cup 2025.

+Features

+Karnataka State Cricket Association claims that their stadium is world's only solar powered cricket stadium.
+They inspired to install a solar system at the stadium from Germany's Freiburg football stadium, which is fully powered by solar energy.
+KSCA initiated the ₹4.5 Cr and 400 KW project in February 2015.

+The venue has 40,000 seats.
+Its ground is small thus it has small boundaries, due to this, batting teams often score high totals here.
+It is evident by the fact that in the 2023 Indian Premier League edition, teams scored 210 plus runs on four and 170+ on three occasions in 8 innings played here.
+As per former Royal Challengers Bangalore's bowler Harshal Patel "It is hard to bowl at the Chinnaswamy.
+It is a small ground and the ball generally flies".